TradeTrust/documentation/docs/topics/verifying-documents/issuance-status.md

 - `targetHash` will allow for the revocation of a specific document.
 - `merkleRoot` will allow for the revocation of the whole batch of documents.

-### Issuance process and verification
+### Issuance and verification process

 To issue a document, an institution or individual :

 - [Deploys a new document store](/docs/integrator-section/verifiable-document/ethereum/document-store) on Ethereum and get the address of the deployed contract. (this action needs to be performed only once)
 - Adds the address of the deployed contract into the document (before wrapping).
 - Wraps a document (or a batch of documents) and get a `merkleRoot`.
 The wrapped documents can be shared to the recipients.
-- Issues the `merkleRoot` by calling the `issue` function from the document store contract.
+- Issues the `merkleRoot` by calling the `issue` function from the document store contract, or `mint` function from the token registry contract.

-An TradeTrust verifier:
+A TradeTrust verifier:

 - Checks the `merkleRoot` of the document has been issued: